thaolt/rebal/README.md

 Notes:
  * Offsets are 32-bit; change 'offset_t' to uint64_t if buffer > 4GB.

+## Origin story

- * This implementation was generated with the assistance of AI.
+This implementation was generated with the assistance of Github Copilot (GPT 5.1 model).
 Use it at your own risk.

+Initially, I asked Copilot to generate a simple arena allocator for my WASM modules.
+I did not know the original source of the generated code, but it worked well for my use cases.

+While researching how to build WASM modules in C, I came across the [VMIR WASM Runtime](https://github.com/andoma/vmir) repository.
+Its `tlsf` module looks very similar to the code produced by Copilot.

+The `tlsf` (*Two-Level Segregated Fit*) memory allocator included in VMIR is, in turn, a public-domain implementation originating from [http://tlsf.baisoku.org](http://tlsf.baisoku.org), based on the documentation at [http://rtportal.upv.es/rtmalloc/allocators/tlsf/index.shtml](http://rtportal.upv.es/rtmalloc/allocators/tlsf/index.shtml).

+I therefore want to give credit where credit is due.
+Some of the external links may no longer be available; access via the Wayback Machine may be required.

+## Examples

 ### C usage example